anuchandy/az-java-proxy-sample/README.md

 1. Clone the repo.
 2. Open the folder `az-java-proxy-sample` in IntelliJ.
 3. From the IntelliJ terminal switch to `Kerberos-proxy-client` and package the Java App
+      > C:\code1\jva-proxy1\az-java-proxy-sample> cd kerberos-proxy-client

-      > mvn clean package spring-boot:repackage
+      > C:\code1\jva-proxy1\az-java-proxy-sample\kerberos-proxy-client> mvn clean package spring-boot:repackage

       ![Screenshot](readme-images/0_MvnBuild.png)
-4. Right-click on the `docker-compose.yml` and select `Run 'docker-compose.yml: …'`
+5. Right-click on the `docker-compose.yml` and select `Run 'docker-compose.yml: …'`
       ![Screenshot](readme-images/0_RunDockerCompose.png)
-5. The Services panel should show that both containers as running.
+6. The Services panel should show that both containers as running.
       ![Screenshot](readme-images/1_RunDockerComposeOutput.png)
-6. The output of ` kerberos-http-client` container should show that the Java app was able to connect to a http endpoint through the Kerberos proxy.
+7. The output of ` kerberos-http-client` container should show that the Java app was able to connect to a http endpoint through the Kerberos proxy.
       ![Screenshot](readme-images/2_RunDockerComposeOutput_JavaLog.png)
-7. Make sure to stop the services to avoid port conflicts with later runs.
+8. Make sure to stop the services to avoid port conflicts with later runs.
       ![Screenshot](readme-images/3_RunDockerComposeStop.png)
       ![Screenshot](readme-images/4_RunDockerComposeStopped.png)
 ## Debugging the docker services

-1. Update the Docker run configuration to build the image always so that any code changes get picked (Run -> Edit Configurations).
+1. Update the Docker run configuration (Run -> Edit Configurations) to build the image always so that any code changes get picked.
+(Note: In case of making code change remember to re-package the Java App before running the docker-compose.yml).
         ![Screenshot](readme-images/5_DockerComposeRunConfigBuildAlways.png)
 2. Add a Remote JVM Debug configuration.
       ![Screenshot](readme-images/6_RemoteJVMDebugAdd.png)